robertmartin8/udemyML/1-Preprocessing.md

 y = factor(y, levels = c('No', 'Yes'), labels = c(0,1))
 ```

-## 4. Splitting the data into training and testing
+## 4. Splitting the data into training and testing sets

 A general rule of thumb is to use an 80:20 training:testing split.